mmgen/mmgen-wallet/doc/wiki/install-linux/Install-Bitcoind-from-Source-on-Debian-or-Ubuntu-Linux.md

 > under a different name to avoid overwriting your Core daemon:

 	$ cd src
-	$ sudo install -sv bitcoind /usr/local/bin/bitcoind-abc
+	$ sudo install -sv bitcoind /usr/local/bin/bitcoind-bchn

-> From now on, you’ll invoke the daemon as 'bitcoind-abc' instead of 'bitcoind'.
+> From now on, you’ll invoke the daemon as 'bitcoind-bchn' instead of 'bitcoind'.

 ### Compile and install Litecoin Core (optional):